Buying property in Bali?

 Does a property price drop look likely in Bali as of 2026?

-The single most important macro factor that could increase the odds of a price drop in Bali is a sudden tightening of credit conditions, for example if Bank Indonesia had to raise rates sharply to defend the rupiah.
+The single macro factor that would most increase the odds of a price drop in Bali is a sharp weakening of the Indonesian rupiah, because that would force Bank Indonesia to raise rates rather than cut them, making mortgages more expensive and cooling both domestic and foreign investment demand.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Bali.